March 18, 2026

 California has made meaningful progress toward making preschool universal, but realizing the full promise of the state’s mixed delivery system will depend on how well state and local agencies align their efforts across this diverse system.

-This briefing will share research from the Learning Policy Institute on who is enrolling in publicly funded prekindergarten programs, as well as how cities and districts are aligning their preschool and child care programs at the local level.
-Practitioners, researchers, and policymakers will highlight successes and challenges in increasing access to high-quality early learning within California’s mixed delivery system.
+This briefing shared research from the Learning Policy Institute on who is enrolling in publicly funded prekindergarten programs, as well as how cities and districts are aligning their preschool and child care programs at the local level.
+Practitioners, researchers, and policymakers highlighted successes and challenges in increasing access to high-quality early learning within California’s mixed delivery system.

-The briefing will then highlight lessons learned from Colorado on universal prekindergarten expansion.
+The briefing then highlighted lessons learned from Colorado on universal prekindergarten expansion.
 Like California, Colorado has recently opened its prekindergarten program to all 4-year-olds, offering programs in a large and diverse mixed delivery system that includes both private providers and school districts.
 In October, Early Edge California’s Early Learning Tour visited Colorado, which offered firsthand insight into the state’s approach to early childhood governance.
-Speakers will reflect on those experiences and discuss potential implications for California.
+Speakers reflected on those experiences and discussed potential implications for California.

-This event is designed for California state legislators and staff, school and district leaders, and others working to build a robust early learning system in California.
+This event was designed for California state legislators and staff, school and district leaders, and others working to build a robust early learning system in California.

 Speakers